duracelltomi/gtm4wp/readme.txt

 * Added: more detailed checkout reporting for WooCommerce sites
   * Add gtm4wp.checkoutStepEEC to your Ecommerce Helper trigger
   * Change a typo: gtm4wp.checkoutOptionE**C**C => gtm4wp.checkoutOptionE**E**C
+* Added: option to include full product category path in enhanced ecommerce reporting (can cause performance issues on large sites!)
-* Updated: Description of code placement options to clarify what this option does
+* Updated: description of code placement options to clarify what this option does
 * Updated: cleanup of readme.txt, spelling and grammar improvements